BaDxKaRMa/ssl-checkup/README.md

 - Debug mode for troubleshooting (`--debug`).
 - Prints PEM certificate, issuer, subject, or SANs only, if requested.
 - Handles DNS/socket errors gracefully.
-- Ready for installation as a global CLI tool via `pip` or `uv`.
+- Ready for installation as a global CLI tool via `pipx` or `uv`.

 ## Installation

 ### For Users (recommended)

-From the project directory, install globally with pip:
+From the project directory, install globally with pipx:

 ```
-pip install .
+pipx install .
 ```

 After installation, you can run `ssl-checkup` from anywhere: